Product notes and prompt workflow guides.

 Small teams don’t need more tools.

-They need better organization.
+They need better systems.

 Related articles